Fixer Upper (TV series)

-In 2020, Discovery Inc. announced that Fixer Upper would be revived as a launch program for Magnolia Network—a new channel overseen by the Gaineses that replaced HGTV's sister channel DIY Network.
+In 2020, Discovery, Inc. announced that Fixer Upper would be revived as a launch program for Magnolia Network—a new channel overseen by the Gaineses that replaced HGTV's sister channel DIY Network.
 The revival, Fixer Upper: Welcome Home, premiered in January 2021 as part of the Magnolia Network soft launch on Discovery+.
+Fixer Upper: The Castle aired in 2022, and Fixer Upper: The Hotel began airing in 2023.
+On March 5, 2024, it was announce that Fixer Upper: The Lakehouse would premiere in June 2024.

 Premise

 Fixer Upper is produced by High Noon Entertainment producers Scott Feeley and Jim Berger, producers of the cooking show Cake Boss.
 Prior to Fixer Upper, the Gaineses worked with clients on buying and remodeling homes.
 In total, the couple worked on over 100 homes.
 On the show, they start by showing a couple three potential homes for purchase in central Texas, each of which requires a varying amount of repair or renovation.
 Once the couple chooses their home, Joanna designs it and Chip is the lead contractor.
 The buyers typically have an overall budget of under $200,000 with at least $30,000 in renovations.